 With competition at every turn, will yours be the one to reach her first, or will a rival thwart you?

-Love Letter is a game about taking risks, much like love itself.
-The game is divided into rounds, and each round represents one day.
+Love Letter Premium Edition is a game about taking risks, much like love itself.
+The game is divided into rounds, each representing one day.
 At the end of each round, one letter reaches the Princess for her to read.
 When she receives enough letters from one suitor, she falls in love, and grants the player permission to court her, naming them the winner in the game and love!

 A round starts with each player drawing the top card from a deck and adding it to their existing hand.
 The player then discards one card face up in front of them and applies any effect of the card – even if it doesn’t help you.
 Keep all discarded cards visible this helps the other players to figure out which cards other players may have.

-Love Letter presents a fast-paced challenge which is easy to pick up and play.
+The game presents a fast-paced challenge that is easy to pick up and play.
 It keeps players guessing and competing for the love of the princess until the very last minute.
 It is a fun, light game designed to entertain, and has the bonus of being beautifully presented and carefully crafted to enhance the whole playing experience.

 |Fast, fun and smart gameplay|